01binary/investment-casting/README.md

 [ilustration]

 The first negative is a rubber mold, with the original model released and the resulting cavity filled with wax.
-The wax positive is then removed from the rubber mold, attached to a rubber base with sprues, and put inside of a steel container called “flask”.
-The flask is then filled with specially formulated plaster called “investment”.
+The wax positive is then removed from the rubber mold, attached to a rubber base with sprues, and put inside of a steel container called "flask".
+The flask is then filled with specially formulated plaster called "investment".

 When the investment sets, the wax is steamed or flash-fired, leaving a hard mold.
 This mold, still inside a flask, is fired in a kiln to evacuate water and strengthen the investment before metal can be poured.
 Flasks used in investment casting are perforated to enable vacuum-assist casting, which forces the air out of the mold and pulls the metal in to fill intricate details.